Birational motives, I: pure birational motives: Review of pure motives

 We first define rational maps between not necessarily connected smooth varieties $X,Y$ in the obvious way: it is a morphism from a suitable \emph{dense} open subset of $X$ to $Y$.
 Like morphisms, rational maps split as disjoint unions of ``connected" rational maps.
 A rational map $f$ is \emph{dominant} if all its connected components are dominant and if the image of $f$ meets all connected components of $Y$.

 Let $f:X\ttto Y$ be a rational map between two smooth projective varieties $X,Y$.
-To $f$ we associate the correspondence $f_*:[X]\to [Y]$ in $\Cor_\sim(F,A)$, defined as the closure of the graph of $f$ inside $X\times Y$.
-We also define $f^*$ as the transpose of $f_*$, as above for solid morphisms.
+To $f$ we associated in \cite[\S 6.3]{Birat} a morphism in the category $S_b^{-1}\Sm$.
+In the case of Chow motives, we can do better: define the correspondence $f_*:[X]\to [Y]$ in $\Cor_\sim(F,A)$, as the closure of the graph of $f$ inside $X\times Y$.
 The formula $g_*\circ f_*=(g\circ f)_*$ need not be valid in general, even if $g\circ f$ is defined (but see Proposition \ref{l7.3} below).
 Yet we have:

-\begin{lemma} Let $X\overset{g}{\ttto} Y\by{p} Z$ be a diagram of smooth projective varieties, where $g$ is a rational map and $p$ is a morphism.
-Let $f=p\circ g$.
-Then, we have an equality of cycles
+\begin{lemma} Let $X\overset{f}{\ttto} Y\by{g} Z$ be a diagram of smooth projective varieties, where $f$ is a rational map and $g$ is a morphism.
+Then we have an equality of cycles

 in $\sZ^{\dim Z}(X\times Z)$. \end{lemma}